deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 - Distributed systems (like HPC, databases...) can get a significant performance gain.
 - Spreading instances over several compute nodes increases the availability when running a high availability setup.

 This can be achieved with *Server Groups*.
-Server Groups act as a "container" for instances and it describes a "policy" on how those instances should be scheduled across the OpenStack Compute nodes.
+Server Groups act as a "container" for instances and describe a "policy" on how those instances should be scheduled across the OpenStack Compute nodes.

 In order to create such Server Group, login to the OpenStack Dashboard and navigate to Compute -> Server Groups.